vliz-be-opsci/vliz-be-opsci.github.io/dmbon.md

 On the left, we see a user that has multiple sources of data and metadata.
 These can range from raw data and metadata to (source code to) analyses and publications.
-Importantly, much of the raw data is often uploaded to some external cloud service (such as [ENA](https://www.ebi.ac.uk/ena/browser/home) for DNA sequence information).
+Importantly, much of the raw data is often uploaded to some external cloud service (such as [ENA](https://www.ebi.ac.uk/ena/browser/home) for DNA sequence information){:target=”_blank”}.
 As such, links to the raw data can be provided as well!

 DMBON assistant, here highlighted in blue, provides an easy way of uploading heterogeneous data using any browser!
 Hidden under the hood, DMBON assistant ensures that the data description conforms to the data management plan of the organization.
-Finally, the assistant generates a publishable [Research Object Crate (RO-crate)](https://www.researchobject.org/ro-crate/) that neatly packages heterogeneous research data with their metadata.
+Finally, the assistant generates a publishable [Research Object Crate (RO-crate)](https://www.researchobject.org/ro-crate/){:target=”_blank”} that neatly packages heterogeneous research data with their metadata.
 Explain the general premise of DMBON-assistant

 As such, using DMBON assistant greatly simplifies generation of FAIR research object crates by: